Clarence Major

 *The birth of Clarence Major in 1936 is celebrated on this date.
 He is a Black Poet, novelist, and painter.

 A noted painter, photographer, poet, novelist, editor, essayist, and scriptwriter, Major is the author of eight novels and nine books of poetry.
 His work has been recognized throughout America and Europe with such awards as the Pushcart Prize in 1976.
 Among numerous other honors, Major received the Western States Book Award for fiction in 1986 for My Amputations.
 He received a Le Prix Maurice Edgar Coindreau nomination in 1982 for the French translation of Reflex and Bone Structure.
-Major's works have been linked with Ezra Pound, Robert Creeley, June Jordan, Michael S. Harper, and Ishmael Reed, and is considered to be at the forefront of experimental poetry and prose.
+Major's works have been linked with Ezra Pound, Robert Creeley, June Jordan, Michael S. Harper, and Ishmael Reed and are considered at the forefront of experimental poetry and prose.

-Major has been the recipient of many honors, including a National Council on the Arts Award, a Western States Book Award, a Fulbright Fellowship, a New York Times Book Review Notable Book of the Year citation, a Los Angeles Times Book Critics Award nomination, and a Prix Maurice Edgar Coindreau Award nomination (in France for the translation of his novel Reflex and Bone Structure).
+Major has been the recipient of many honors, including a National Council on the Arts Award, a Western States Book Award, a Fulbright Fellowship, a New York Times Book Review Notable Book of the Year citation, a Los Angeles Times Book Critics Award nomination, and a Prix Maurice Edgar Cointreau Award nomination (in France for the translation of his novel Reflex and Bone Structure).
 Major was a 1999 National Book Awards finalist for his poetry collection Configurations.
 He has written for The New York Times, The New York Times Book Review, The Los Angeles Times Book Review, The Washington Post Book World, The San Francisco Chronicle Book Review, Ploughshares, The Kenyon Review, The American Review, American Vision, and more than a hundred other periodicals and contributed to dozens of anthologies published in the USA, Europe, South America, and Africa.